Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes

-The vector $\bEBPtwo$ specifies the bits that remained undecoded at the output of BP.
-Di~\etal~\cite[Lemma 1.1]{Stopping_Sets} proved that these bits correspond to a {\it stopping set} of the code $\cC$ (see~\cite{Stopping_Sets} for its definition).
-For $s \in (0,n)$, let $N_\cC(s)$ denote the number of stopping sets of size $s$ in $\cC$.
-We thus have,
+In (c), we have made the following key observation.
+The vector $\bEBPrelay$ specifies the set of bits that remained undecoded (erased) at the output of BP.
+Di~\etal~\cite[Lemma~1.1]{Stopping_Sets} proved that these bits correspond to a {\it stopping set} of the code $\cC$ (see~\cite{Stopping_Sets} for its definition).
+The set of indices implied by $\bEBPrelay$ is thus a stopping set of size $\DRelayBP n$.
+For $s \in \{0,1,\ldots,n\}$, let $N_\cC(s)$ denote the number of stopping sets of size $s$, of the code $\cC$.
+We thus have

-Plugging this into~\eqref{eq:40} we obtain the string of equations ending with~\eqref{eq:41} on the following page.

-Note that the expectations in these equations are over $\DTwoBP$.
-We begin by examining the second additive term in~\eqref{eq:41}.

-where we have relied on the fact that the number $N_\cC(\DTwoBP n)$ of stopping sets of size $\DTwoBP n$ is trivially less than $2^n$, which is the number of subsets of of the indices $\{1,...,n\}$.
-We have also applied Lemma~\ref{lemma_DTwoBP} (Appendix~\ref{apdx:Analysis_DTwoBP}).